Search for long-lived heavy neutrinos in the decays of B mesons produced in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event categories and selection

-The pNN is trained separately in each of the categories defined in Table~\ref{table_categorisation}.
+The pNN is trained separately in each of the categories defined in Table~\ref{table_categorization}.
 The baseline event selection described in Section~\ref{section_reconstruction} is applied to all training samples.
 The simulated signal event samples for $\mN = 1.0$, 1.5, 2.0, and 3.0\GeV are aggregated into a common signal training sample in which the discrete $\mN$ values are provided to the pNN as a parameter.
 Because simulating the large cross section background processes is too resource intensive, the background training sample is taken from data but comprises less than one thousandth of all the available data events.
-The contamination from a hypothetical \PN signal in such a limited data set would be negligible.
+The use of a limited data set ensures that the contamination from a hypothetical \PN signal would be negligible, while not impacting the performance of the pNN in any significant way.
 To properly train the pNN, it is important to ensure that, for each value of the parameter $\mN$, the events in the background sample have kinematic properties that correspond to the background events in the \invmass invariant mass region near $\mN$.
 Therefore, selected background events lie within a $\pm10\sigma$ window around the $\mN$ mass peak, where $\sigma$ is the mass resolution obtained in the reconstruction of the simulated signal events.

 The pNN is trained using input variables that provide a good discrimination between signal and background.
 These variables, which are discussed in more detail below, are \begin{enumerate} \item Transverse momenta: $\pt(\ell_\PB)$, $\pt(\ell^{\pm})$, $\pt(\PGp^{\mp})$. \item Invariant-masses: $m(\ell_\PB\PGp^{\mp})$, $m(\ell_\PB\ell^{\pm})$, $m(\ell_\PB\ell^{\pm}\PGp^{\mp})$. \item Track separation in the $\eta$-$\varphi$ space (where $\varphi$ is the azimuthal angle), $\Delta R \equiv \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\varphi)^2}}$: $\Delta R(\ell_\PB, \ell^{\pm})$, $\Delta R(\ell_\PB, \PGp^{\mp})$. \item Displaced vertex properties: $\cos\theta$, fit $p$-value. \item Displacement-related quantities: $\Lxy/{\sigma_{\Lxy}}$ and \dxysig of the pion. \item Track-related information: number of layers of the CMS silicon pixel and strip tracker traversed by the lepton(s) and pion from the DV. \item Lepton isolation, defined in a cone of $\Delta R$ smaller than 0.3 around the lepton momentum vector~\cite{CMS_muon, CMS_electron}. \end{enumerate}